Cicada fact sheet | Field of Mars EEC

 Scientific group – Cicadas are insects in the superfamily Cicadoidea within the order Hemiptera.

-Body features – They have a head, thorax and abdomen, six legs, large eyes, short antennae, piercing-sucking mouthparts called a rostrum and two pairs of wings.
+Appearance – Adult cicadas have stout bodies, large compound eyes, short bristle-like antennae, a long rostrum and two pairs of clear, veined wings.

 Habitat – Adult cicadas live on trees, shrubs and other plants in urban areas, forests and woodlands.
 Nymphs live underground near plant roots.

 Life cycle – Cicadas have three life stages: egg, nymph and adult.
-Most of their lives are spent underground as nymphs, while adults usually live only a few weeks.
+Most of their lives are spent underground as nymphs for several years, but adults usually live only a few weeks.

 Where do cicadas live?